-National Museum of the Air Force
+National Museum of the U.S. Air Force

 Backstory and Context

 The Early Years Gallery displays the formative years of aviation.
-It takes visitors through the Wright brother’s inventions to the planes of World War I and the lead up to World War II.
+It takes visitors throughout the Wright Brothers’ inventions to the planes of World War I and the lead up to World War II.
 The National Museum of the U.S. Air Force holds one of the world’s best collections of World War II aircraft and missiles.
-The museum provides the depiction of pivotal moments of the U.S. Army Air Forces’ air power against both the Pacific and European powers.
+The museum provides the depiction of pivotal moments of the U.S. Air Forces’ air power against both the Pacific and European powers.
 Just as with the previous galleries as a visitor you can travel back in time to see the major aircraft's that played an important role in our country.

 The Presidential Years Gallery is home to the Boeing VC-137C, also known as SAM 26000.
 This aircraft is the Air Force One carrier that served on the day that President John F. Kennedy was assassinated.
 The Special Air Mission 26000 stands as the centerpiece of the Presidential Gallery, although guests can enter the presidential aircraft of President FDR, Harry Truman, and Dwight Eisenhower as well.
 This museum is the largest and oldest in the nation for military aviation.